cloe-lang/cloe/doc/docs/program_as_patch.md

 # Program As Patch

+This page tries to explain Tisp without the concept of "time is space".

 ## Huh?

 In Tisp, we view a program as a set of patches (or diffs) which are applied to